Inimesh/CV/README.md

 - Data collection and processing (REST APIs), OOP principles and applications, Unit testing.

 ## Hobbies
 I adore food and cooking for friends and family!
-I love the outdoors (especially mountains) and enjoy hiking, camping and snowsports.
+I love the outdoors (especially mountains) and enjoy hiking, camping and snow sports.
 To relax I love playing video games (usually nerdy historical/strategy) and doing arts and crafts, mainly lino print design and carving.